20% off your first purchase with code: SHOP24

 All you need are a few clear, mini plastic containers (condiment size).
 Pop a couple of dice inside each one and put them in with the game.
 The dice won’t get lost and as an added bonus – students can roll the dice just by shaking the container and looking through the clear plastic.
 No more rolling (i.e. throwing) the dice across the table or room.
 I also like to keep a supply of these “dice boxes” in with my math centers.

-Possibly my favorite organization hack is a way to store and use task cards that I came up with a few years ago.
-I had tried so many different things that just weren't working (read about them here).
-Cards still got lost or bent and kids would still write on them when they weren't supposed to.
+One of my favorite classroom organization ideas is a way to store and use task cards that I came up with a few years ago.
+I had tried so many different things that just weren’t working (read about my Task Card Storage Ideas).
+Cards still got lost or bent and kids would still write on them when they weren’t supposed to.

 One thing that drives me CRAZY is when my students use their bare hands or shirt sleeves to erase their white boards!